You are here

 Monitoring the Mental Health Act report

-Monitoring the Mental Health Act in 2014/15, our annual report into the use of the Mental Health Act (MHA), tells you about the experiences of people who received care under the act in 2014/15.
+Monitoring the Mental Health Act in 2015/16, our annual report on the use of the Mental Health Act (MHA), looks at how providers are caring for patients, and whether patient’s rights are being protected.

 Previous Monitoring the Mental Health Act reports

 Monitoring the Mental Health Act 2014/15